reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-001/README.md

 ### Constraints
 1. Define a string `fpath = "(PATH)XXXXAAAABBBB"` at a section.
-2. Modify and use `fpath` for ALL arguments, in all functions you will call.
+2. Use `fpath` for ALL arguments that load an address.